FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 Family volunteer vacations are a wonderful way to help those in need while also providing a life changing experience for your children.
 Travel can unite us; in going to a new land, we draw closer to what we know and trust.

-There are many organizations in need of help around the world, however few are activity seeking family volunteers.
-Get creative, do a bit of research on your destination and offer up your services to orphanages, schools or community organizations.
+There are many organizations in need of help around the world, however few are actively seeking family volunteers.
+Get creative, do a bit of research on your destination and offer up your services to schools or community organizations.
 You will find opportunities to volunteer for just a few hours or even for a few months at a time.

 A volunteer holiday will require some planning and creativity.
 With kids in tow, you want to make sure you are actually helping, not hindering!
 You also want to be sure the volunteer work is age appropriate.

 To prepare for your journey overseas, it’s best to make sure your kids understand why you are volunteering.
 Help your children feel like they’re doing their part and being involved in the process.
 This way they don’t feel alienated and lost when you finally do make the trip: they feel as if it’s something they’ve been working for, building towards.

 With that in mind, you want to choose your trips carefully: a year sabbatical is vastly different from a summer holiday, both in terms of what you can accomplish and what you risk.

 When selecting a destination, keep in mind that your family may be accustomed to a certain standard of living.
 Helping clean up a park in Tokyo is a completely different experience than working to rebuild the rubble left by the tsunami on the Pacific rim.
 Mix in some pleasure at the end of your family volunteer vacation.
 Be sure to explore the area and enjoy a bit of relaxation!